HiAirman/RM2026-STM32-BOARD-A/README.md

-### Welcome to AIRMAN's repo!
+# Welcome to AIRMAN's repo!

-## What is this?
+## What is in this repo?
 This repo is a repo where I upload my STM32 learning routine.

-## How to read this？
+## How to read？
 As you can see, there are branches named `Day*`.
 Every day is a branch, and is developed from the main branch.
 So the branches are independent with a same father - main branch.

+## Branch Introduction
+...